maeveapadien28/qss20_finalproject/README.md

 The Brazil data is downloaded via the website SIDRA which is hosted by the government agency in charge of the household survey.
 To get each table, a user goes to the site and selects the variables, time period, and locations desired.
 Since this is a more particular process, the xlsx that process produced also exists in this repo, in the data folder.
 If interested, here is the link to the SIDRA site: https://sidra.ibge.gov.br.
 Select the PNAD tab, then the tiny list button on the header, and select the tables required.
 (4093, 5947, 6371, 5439)

+### Repo Structure
+This main page is the general README for the project.
+All other folders have very brief README files, but they are not to be used as the intended file.
+Refer here with any questions.

+The data directory contains all raw files, and then the intermediate files I produced.
+Any user, shoudl they run my notebooks, can produce those intermediate files.
+For completion purposes, I added them, but they are not necessary.
+The code directory contains three notebooks to be run in order.
+Those are explained in detail below.
+There is also my Milestone 1 notebook, again for completion.
+At this point, however, it is completely historical and does not have any bearing on the final product.
+Finally, the output directory contains the four figures produced and used in this project.

 ## Overview of Notebooks
 ##### The notebooks below walk through exactly how I produced my results.
 They are intended to run in order, beginning with 00_pull.
 In this README file, each notebook is listed and explains what inputs it takes in, the output produced, and the general method behind the coding.
 Order: 00_pull, 01_clean, 02_analysis